 Many of the foods we consume are environmentally taxing to provide and play a heavy hand in degrading the planet.
 Some of the worst foods for the environment are ones we consume on a daily basis and, our demand for them, contributes to many of the food distribution issues we face today.
 It’s hard to comprehend the impact our eating habits have on the planet but by becoming more aware of what we consume and by constantly educating ourselves it is possible to eat sustainably.

-With McDonalds in over 119 countries and having sold 1 trillion burgers as of 20 years ago (they stopped updating their signs in 1994), is it really a surprise that factory-farmed beef is the third worst food for the environment?
+With McDonalds in over 119 countries and having sold 1 trillion burgers as of 20 years ago (they stopped updating their signs in 1994), is it really a surprise that factory-farmed beef is the fourth worst food for the environment?
 To keep up with demand, acres of tropical forests are constantly clear-cut to create corn and soy farms to feed cows.
 A variety of pesticides are used in the crops, and the quantities of waste produced by the millions of cows are disposed of in waterways.
 The majority of this merchandise needs to be kept cool or frozen and the heavy refrigeration utilized emits harmful gases into the ozone.

 Palm Oil: found in everything from margarine and chocolate to biodiesel and soaps.
 Ancient rainforest in Malaysia and Indonesia are destroyed in attempt to grow enough to meet demand and is leading orangutang's to extinction.
 Help save Harambe’s brothers and sisters by becoming aware of what products contain palm oil and avoiding their use.